-Definition: Branding strategy
+Definition: Brand strategy

-What is a branding strategy?
+What is brand strategy?

 Drafting a successful brand development strategy begins by asking yourself the right questions.
 Find them in our handy Brand growth workbook.

 What goes into a successful brand strategy?

 The main goal of a successful brand strategy is to let the world know that your brand exists, what purpose it has, and what defines it.
 A brand strategy is a fluid, long-term strategy that often requires being revisited over time based on its success (or lack thereof).

 The success of a brand development strategy is not always easy to measure.
 Brand strategies often involve intangible, not-easily-quantified elements and–when planning this kind of strategy–it is important to decide from the onset how success will be measured.

 Every organization will approach how to measure success differently, but all will generally include the same elements in their strategies.
 Answering the following questions can be the first step in drafting a successful brand strategy: